-\Gate 2 is a requirement for official acceptance into a Teacher Licensure Program.
+Gate 2 is a requirement for official acceptance into a Teacher Licensure Program.

-- Open an on-line account with the New Hampshire Department of Education - Be in good academic standing - Maintain a minimum cumulative grade point average of 3.0 - Complete all required courses in Education with a B- grade or higher - Complete all field placement requirements and receive positive results on evaluations - Complete all content area requirements - Submit an application for student teaching.

-\Gate 3 is a requirement for student teaching
+- · Be in good academic standing - Minimum cumulative grade point average of 3.0 - Complete all required courses in Education with no more the two grades below a B- - Complete all field placement requirements with positive results on the evaluations and dispositional rubrics. - Complete all content area requirements - Completion of subject area testing is highly recommended prior to student teaching - Submit Application for Student Teaching - Gate 3 is a requirement for student teaching